neurophant/ouija/README.rst

 ------------------

 * cipher_key - FernetCipher key - use ouija_secret to generate key
-* entropy_rate - SimpleEntropy rate, when rate=N it means that every Nth byte will be generated and payload size will be increased, rate=5 means 20% payload increase and traffic overhead
+* entropy_rate - SimpleEntropy rate, when rate=N every Nth byte will be generated and payload size will increase, rate=5 means 20% traffic overhead

 Protocols
 ---------